-If you have a warehouse it isn’t a big problem to keep a list of your inventory on hand.
+If you have a warehouse, it isn’t a big problem to keep a list of your inventory on hand.
 Most startups, however, don’t have that.
-Apps that work with restaurants like Jinn, just have links to menus a user can access from the app.
-In this case startups need to establish partnerships with each restaurant they deliver from in order to get access to up-to-date menus and scrumptious food pics for the app.
+Apps that work with restaurants, like Jinn, just have links to menus that users can access from the app.
+In this case, startups need to establish partnerships with each restaurant they deliver from to get access to up-to-date menus and scrumptious food pics for the app.

-However, if you target to develop an app like Instacart, consider that mobile apps which deal with product delivery from grocery stores has a much more difficult problem to solve.
+However, if you want to develop an app like Instacart, consider that mobile apps that deal with product delivery from grocery stores have a much more difficult problem to solve.
 The best way to get data about what a store has in stock would be to tap directly into that store’s inventory system.

-Instacart, for example, assembled the initial product databases for stores manually.
-They purchased every single product from the store and took photos of them in their office.
-Here is a cool speech by Apoorva Mehta, the CEO of Instacart, in which he shares his startup experience.
+Instacart assembled their initial product databases for stores manually by purchasing every single product from a store and taking photos of them in their office.

-If you don’t feel like buying every single item available at the supermarket, you can look for product images and nutritiounal information posted on online grocery sellers’ sites.
+If you don’t feel like buying every single item at the supermarket, you can look for product images and nutritional information posted on online grocery sellers’ sites.
 Here are some you might want to take a look at:

-- Shotfarm is a free product image exchange platform that lets you connect to their product content network where thousands of manufacturers, distributors, retailers and publishers share their latest product attributes, images, and videos.
+Shotfarm is a free product image exchange platform that lets you connect to a product content network where thousands of manufacturers, distributors, retailers, and publishers share their latest product attributes, images, and videos.

-- Gladson maintains a database of consumer packaged goods product information in the U.S. Their E-commerce Database captures over 150 attributes per product, delivering information for your site or mobile app.
+Gladson maintains a database of product information for consumer packaged goods in the US.
+Their E-commerce Database captures over 150 attributes per product and can deliver information to your site or mobile app.

 How much money do local delivery apps make?

 Every delivery app has a different pricing scheme.
-Usually you set a flat fee per delivery, part of which is kept by the messengers.
-A source of income for your delivery app can be the amount that you upcharge on an item, or the commission fee a restaurant has to pay for the delivery service.
-This strategy means you get bigger profit as your business expands.
+Income for your on-demand grocery delivery app can come from upcharging for items or from commission charged to restaurants in exchange for the delivery service.
+This strategy means you get more profit as your business expands.

-In summary, local delivery app development may seem like a challenge given the particularities of a two-sided marketplace where demand and supply can fluctuate and need to be scaled at the same time.
-However, if you concentrate on developing a mobile app for a small underserved marketplace, you have a chance to scale the business faster and see amazing results.
+In summary, developing a local delivery app may seem like a challenge given the particularities of a two-sided marketplace where demand and supply can fluctuate and need to be scaled at the same time.
+However, if you concentrate on developing a mobile app for a small underserved market, you have a chance to scale your business faster and see amazing results.